URL path: Index page // Intercellular Adhesion Molecule 1 (ICAM-1)

 Following stimulation, through cytokines, the concentration of ICAM-1 is increased.

-The role of ICAM-1 as a biological marker has been established for a number of different pathological conditions:
+The role of ICAM-1 as a biological marker has been established for several different pathological conditions:

 • Allergic airway inflammation (allergic asthma) and the pathogenesis of allergic rhinitis